Lilypad-Tech/lilypad-tools/readme.md

 ## Contents

-- `update_lilypad.sh`: Automated update script for Lilypad binaries
+- `update/update_lilypad.sh`: Automated update script for Lilypad binaries
 - [List other key tools as they are added]

 ## Usage